 Here’s a quick guide to Italy’s populist Five Star Movement (Movimento 5 Stelle, or M5S), its history, policies, support, and key figures.

 The M5S was founded by comedian Beppe Grillo in 2009 and quickly grew.
-It was borne out of apparent frustration with the political establishment in a country with a stagnant economy and widespread corruption at the highest echelons.
+It was born out of apparent frustration with the political establishment in a country with a stagnant economy and widespread corruption at the highest echelons.

 The key idea was to use the internet as the engine for a new kind of democracy: social media would be used to spread the word, and online voting would decide the party’s platform.
 Grillo’s blog and events organized through networking site Meetup brought members and supporters together.

-- Understanding Italy's Northern League
+- Political cheat sheet: Understanding Italy’s League

 - The ‘who, what, and why’ of Italy’s Democratic Party

 - EXPLAINED: Why does Italy have so many political parties?